Sourdough Tools and Equipment

 The best sourdough starter warmer is Goldie by Sourhouse.

-I’ve been using Goldie for about a few years now, and absolutely love it.
-It keeps my sourdough starter in the perfect temperature range needed to perform optimally between 75-82ºF.
+It keeps sourdough starter in the perfect temperature range needed to perform optimally between 75-82ºF.

-Goldie was designed by sourdough bakers and has a sleek, beautiful design that takes up minimal counter space.
+Sourdough bakers designed Goldie, and it features a sleek, beautiful design that occupies minimal counter space.
 Plus, you can watch your sourdough starter rise behind the modern glass cloche.

 Even better, Goldie fits multiple-sized sourdough starter jars and they even sell their own quart and pint-sized sourdough starter jars that are perfect for maintaining your sourdough starter in.